Classification of 3-graded causal subalgebras of real simple Lie algebras: Lie algebras, convex cones, and Jordan algebras

 A simple non-compact quasihermitian Lie algebra is called \emph{hermitian}.
-A complete list of all hermitian Lie algebras can be found in \cite[Thm.\ A.V.1]{Ne00}.
-One can also define the hermitian simple Lie algebras as those simple real Lie algebras which contain a pointed generating invariant cone (cf.\ \cite[Thm.\ 7.25]{HN93}).
+One can also define the hermitian simple Lie algebras as those real simple Lie algebras which contain a pointed generating invariant cone (cf.\ \cite[Thm.\ 7.25]{HN93}).